hmonroe/guiguts/README.txt

 valid regular expression.
 Added PP Process Checklist to Help menu.
 Copied headerdefault.txt to header.txt on startup if header.txt does not exist.
 Spellcheck no longer double counts occurrences of a word if run a second time.
 Tidy Up Footnotes works if there is only one footnote.
-Text that is gesperrt <g>abc</g> now becomes a&nbsp;b&nbsp;c.
 Autogenerate HTML no longer uses /* or captions as the title.
 Auto Illus Search no longer doubles tags in figleft and figright.
 Import Prep Text allows letters in png filenames.
 Additional external operations added.
 Search at beginning works again (broken in 1.0.4) but search will not find the very first text in a file (fixed in 1.0.4).
 Problem with spaces in gutcheck and other paths fixed.

 Version 1.0.4.
 Hyphen check now also checks for "flash light" not only "flash-light", "flash--light", and "flashlight".
 A regular expression search over line breaks now respects the ignore case flag.
 Fixed path and extension so EpubMaker will take .html files as input.
 PPV TXT and PP HTML labeled more accurately as pptxt and pphtml.
 Only README.TXT appears in the prepopulated recently used file list.
 Search can find the first word in the file.
 Word frequency rerun after typing words in empty file reports now works and bug with unresponsive save as dialog fixed.
 Guiguts.bat calls perl in a way that should (may) ignore preexisting installations of perl.

 Version 1.0.3.
 Relocated HTML page number outside an open <span> eg for a line of poetry so page numbers align vertically.
 Auto List on HTML palette no